pedanticdan/obs-placeholder/README.md

 B) Locate the standard application support directory (creating if if necessary)
 C) Copy the user-select PNG file to standard application support directory as placeholder.png

-IF the user clears the text box in the file selection dialog, the plugin will delete the custom placeholder.png file from the standard application support directory.
+If the user clears the text box in the file selection dialog, the plugin will delete the custom placeholder.png file from the standard application support directory.
 The result is that the Virtual Camera module will use the default placeholder.png file.